aurelia/templating/doc/article/en-US/templating-content-projection.md

 ---
 ## [Introduction](aurelia-doc://section/1/version/1.0.0)

 Most of the standard HTML elements allow for content inside them.
 Custom Elements would be of limited use if we couldn't put content inside them.
 Thus, we need a way to take this content and place it inside our custom element's template.
-The Shadow DOM spec provides the `slot` element for doing this.
+The Shadow DOM spec provides the `slot` processing instruction for doing this.
 Let's explore the various strategies available for utilizing content projection.

 ## [Basic Content Projection](aurelia-doc://section/2/version/1.0.0)
 Let's create a name tag custom element.
 When the `name-tag` element is used, it will take the name it will display as content in the element.